scottthomaswx/taf-verification/README.md

 Note: The user MUST have a Synoptic API key to use this notebook.
 Synoptic's API is what is used to obtain observations.
 Synoptic API keys are available for free for National Weather Service employees.

-Note: This notebook uses the Aviation Weather Center API to obtain TAFs.
-This means TAF availability is limited to the last fifteen (15) days.
+Note:
+TAFs Within The Last 14 Days Are Pulled from the Aviation Weather Center's Database and older TAFs are Pulled from Iowa State's Archive